CaZual-T/CZT-Mega-Sync/README.md

       - MegaCZT is hard coded to only update folders named mod.czt currently.<br>
       - This is due to my tool dynamically changing the folder name to the files url extension, and not the actual folder name. which is annoying.
 - Finally, click "Download Folder" to begin downloading the mods.
-# How it works
+# How it works (folder host)
-- Share or have someone share a folder on mega.
+- Share a folder on mega.
-- Share the link with users you want to sync with.
+- Share the link generated with other users.
+# How it works (sync client) (initial install)
+fto = first time use only
-- Download and run MegaCZT.
+- Download & Install MegaCZT. (fto)
+- Run MegaCZT.
+- Paste shared folder link into MEGA Folder URL entry. (fto, but also if you need to update link)
+- Click auto path (for RoN) or Manual Path (other games/file types) to set destination entry. (fto, but also if you want to change games/install location)
+- Click 'Install MEGA' (fto)
+- Click 'Detect MEGA' (fto)
+- Delete existing mod folder within destination path if it exists. (first time use only)
+- Download.
+# How it works (sync client) (existing install)
+- Run MegaCZT.
-- Insert the shared folder link into the "mega folder url" entry.
+- Paste shared folder link into MEGA Folder URL entry. (only if the url changed)
+- Click auto path (for RoN) or Manual Path (only if you intend to switch games/install location)
 - Download.
 ## Sidenotes
 + The reason we delete the mod folder is because the tool looks for any exisitng mod.czt folders within the Destination path.<br>
 + If it already exists it clears it for updates etc. If the folder doesnt exist it can just create a new one automatically, But if your 3rd party mods folder isnt deleted then you'll end up with 2 folders holding mods.<br>
 > [!CAUTION]
 >       - Technically you could keep another folder named mods etc for personal mods that arent within the shared folder, but that could lead to conflicts if not managed properly.